 For each alert of a company, we observed the volume (number of stories), relevance, and coverage, when compared to an independent search and populated them in a spreadsheet for summary analysis.

-Detailed below are the results from a quantitative perspective with focus on content volume, relevance and coverage.
+Detailed below are the results from a quantitative perspective with a focus on content volume, relevance and coverage.
 In the discussion section, we have elaborated on the challenges that a user faces and have touched qualitative aspects with anecdotal examples.

 Content Volume: During the study period, we received updates from Google Alert for 136 out of 148 companies (92%).
 For these 136 companies, Google Alerts delivered a total of 2,024 updates with an average of ~9 updates per company.
 Please note that as a separate concurrent study, we also observed the alerts using the “All Results” setting in Google Alerts.
 With this setting, we received a total of 5,687 updates for 136 companies.

 Content Coverage: Our next evaluation was to understand content coverage.
 For this, we used two sources: 1.
 Google search for news on the company in the study period and 2.
-Business relevant content on company website and social webpages.
+Business relevant content on the company website and social web pages.
 At the end of this exercise, we found 115 stories that were not covered for 136 companies.
 This amounts to ~40% of business content being missed in Google Alerts.
 Possible reasons for this include lack of indexing of company websites and social networks in Google News.

 To round-up these observations, we conducted a survey of Market Intelligence professionals, who use Google Alerts, and analyzed their opinions on the three parameters listed above.
 Here are the results based on the responses provided by 230 respondents, of which 60% were from North America and 40% from Asia-Oceania.